kitnil/awesome/README.md

 ## Java

+- [zeppelin](https://github.com/apache/zeppelin) - Web-based notebook that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala and more.
 - [jbot](https://github.com/rampatra/jbot) - Make Slack and Facebook Bots in Java.
 - [keepass2android](https://github.com/PhilippC/keepass2android) - Password manager app for Android
 - [WebcamStudio](https://github.com/adelq/WebcamStudio) - WebcamStudio is a virtual webcam software that you can use with Skype or flash website like UStream or Stickam to create a professional looking broadcast, including banners, animations, transitions, etc...